-A person seeking election as a write-in candidate shall file a declaration of intent with the election authorities at least seventy-two (72) days before the date of the applicable election.
+A person seeking election as a write-in candidate ~~must shall~~ file a declaration of intent with the election authorities at least seventy-two (72) days before the date of the applicable election.
 The declaration shall state the person's name and place of residence and the office for which the person intends to run.
 A voter may write on the ballot the name of any person who has properly and timely filed a declaration of intent to run as a write-in candidate, and that vote shall be counted.

-Declarations of candidacy for write-in candidates shall be made on standard forms provided by the election authorities prescribed by the general laws of the State of Ohio and submitted within a period of time prescribed by the general laws of the State of Ohio.
+Declarations of candidacy for write-in candidates shall be made on standard forms provided by the ~~county board of elections~~ election authorities ~~prescribed by the general laws of the State of Ohio~~ and submitted within a period of time prescribed by the general ~~law~~laws of the State of Ohio.